-The new features and improvements to Google My Business not only increase the functionality of the digital products you sell, but also gives your sales team another reason to reach out to your current and prospective clients.
-You may have heard about changes to Google My Business in the past and wondered how it impacts your business.
+The new features and improvements to Google Business Profile not only increase the functionality of the digital products you sell, but also gives your sales team another reason to reach out to your current and prospective clients.
+You may have heard about changes to Google Business Profile in the past and wondered how it impacts your business.
 Everyone knows Google is big—so big it’s now a verb—but what’s less clear is how new functionality announced by the search giant can affect your bottom line.

 The main takeaway you can get from these releases is to recognize just how important Google is.
 If you are wondering how you can use these new API features as speaking points but don’t know how to go about it, or you don’t know how to say it in a way that your local business clients and prospects will understand, don’t fret.
 You could try and explain each feature and get them as excited as we get, but chances are they are so busy dealing with their businesses that they may not reach the same level of enthusiasm.
 Those of us in the digital marketing space are rightfully enthusiastic, but that won’t be the case for everyone (it’s similar to having a sense of humour not everyone gets—we’ve been there too).

 Speaking to your prospects about changes at the technical level may not be the conversation that yields the most selling opportunities.
 How can you—as an agency—spin that?
-You can reinforce the strengths that the Google My Business integration has with your digital products and the benefits that local businesses get out of that integration.
+You can reinforce the strengths that the Google Business Profile integration has with your digital products and the benefits that local businesses get out of that integration.
 For your prospective customers, you can break the conversation out in several different ways.
 Here are some ideas of how you can start that conversation.

-Step 1: Break Down the Basics
+Step 1: Break down the basics

-Local businesses unfamiliar with the complexities of Google may not know the difference between Google Places for Business, Google Maps, Google+ and Google My Business (aka GMB).
+Local businesses unfamiliar with the complexities of Google may not know the difference between Google Places for Business, Google Maps, Google+ and Google Business Profile (aka GBP).
 If you are in the space and have been for a while, it is hard to step back and remember what it’s like to be fairly green to Google’s many elements.
 It may be a good idea to back up to the beginning.
 Start by explaining what each Google branch does, how they integrate with your solutions and then dive into how this will benefit your client’s business.